-- a.
-Ensure injured persons are evacuated and treated by medical personnel. - b.
-Ensure the completion of necessary first responder responsibilities or assignments.

-- c.
-Request crisis negotiators, specialized units, additional personnel, resources or equipment as appropriate. - d.
-Establish a command post location as resources and circumstances permit. - e.
-Designate assistants who can help with intelligence information and documentation of the incident. - f.
-If it is practicable to do so, arrange for video documentation of the operation. - g.
-Consider contacting utility and communication providers when restricting such services (e.g., restricting electric power, gas, and telephone service). - h.
-Ensure adequate law enforcement coverage for the remainder of the City during the incident.
-The supervisor should direct non-essential personnel away from the scene unless they have been summoned by the supervisor or Public Safety Joint Communications. - i.
-Identify a media staging area outside the outer perimeter and have the department Public Information Officer or designated temporary media representative provide media access in accordance with the News Media Relations Policy. - j.
-Identify the need for mutual aid and the transition or relief of personnel for incidents of extended duration. - k.
-Debrief personnel and review documentation as appropriate.
+- (a) Ensure injured persons are evacuated and treated by medical personnel. - (b) Ensure the completion of necessary first responder responsibilities or assignments. - (c) Request crisis negotiators, specialized units, additional personnel, resources or equipment as appropriate. - (d) Establish a command post location as resources and circumstances permit. - (e) Designate assistants who can help with intelligence information and documentation of the incident. - (f) If it is practicable to do so, arrange for video documentation of the operation. - (g) Consider contacting utility and communication providers when restricting such services (e.g., restricting electric power, gas, telephone service). - (h) Ensure adequate law enforcement coverage for the remainder of the County during the incident.
+The supervisor should direct non-essential personnel away from the scene unless they have been summoned by the supervisor or Central Communications. - (i) Identify a media staging area outside the outer perimeter and have the department Public Information Officer or a designated temporary media representative provide media access in accordance with the News Media Relations Policy. - (j) Identify the need for mutual aid and the transition or relief of personnel for incidents of extended duration. - (k) Debrief personnel and review documentation as appropriate.

-414.6 CRISIS RESPONSE UNIT RESPONSIBILITIES
+414.6 SWAT RESPONSIBILITIES

-It will be the Incident Commander's decision, with input from the SWAT Commander, whether to deploy the SWAT during a hostage or barricade situation.
+It will be the Incident Commander's decision, with input from the SWAT Commander, whether to deploy SWAT during a hostage or barricade situation.
 Once the Incident Commander authorizes deployment, the SWAT Commander or the authorized designee will be responsible for the tactical portion of the operation.
-The Incident Commander shall continue supervision of the command post operation, outer perimeter security and evacuation, media access and support for the SWAT.
+The Incident Commander shall continue supervision of the command post operation, outer perimeter security and evacuation, media access and support for SWAT.
 The Incident Commander and the SWAT Commander or the authorized designee shall maintain communications at all times.